Scaling Is All You Need: Autonomous Driving with JAX-Accelerated Reinforcement Learning

+We mined three different training datasets of 600 h, 2000 h and 6000 h from human-expert driving in San Francisco.
+We also created three different model sizes of 0.75M, 2.5M and 25M parameters by increasing the attention dimensions of the network.
+Each model is trained first by behavior cloning for 20 epochs on the given dataset.
+The pre-trained policy is then refined by reinforcement learning on 2.5B agent steps.
+We evaluate the policy during reinforcement learning every 20M agent steps and after training select the checkpoint with the lowest failure rate on the evaluation dataset.

+We conduct experiments on all combinations of model size and dataset size, with the exception of the small 600 h dataset in combination with the large 25M parameter model. \autoref{fig:failure_rate_table} shows that increasing the dataset size improves the performance of the trained policy in terms of failure rate.
+Increasing the model size in general also improves the policy performance.
+The 2.5M model is strictly better than the 0.75M model and the best policy is trained on the 25M model.
+However, we observe that increasing the model size only helps when sufficient real-world driving data is available.
+On the 2000 h dataset the 25M performs worse than the 2.5M model and only on the 6000 h dataset it performs better.
+The largest experiment achieves a failure rate of \SI{0.88}{\percent}.

-The \textbf{main experiment} has been trained on the largest dataset of 6000 h using a 25M parameters model.
-The behavioral cloning ran for 20 epochs on the entire dataset and yields a policy that performs quite poorly in close loop with a failure rate of 20\% which is much worse than the pure BC failure rate of 3.64\% reported in the current SOTA \cite{lu2023imitationNotEnough}.
+In \autoref{tab:main_experiment} we compare the policy performance of our largest setting after behavioral cloning and after reinforcement learning training with the current SOTA \cite{lu2023imitationNotEnough}.
+Our behavioral cloning policy performs quite poorly, achieving a failure rate of 19.85 \%.
+This is much higher than the pure BC failure rate of 3.64 \% reported in the current SOTA \cite{lu2023imitationNotEnough}.

-The reinforcement learning stage continued to train the model for 2B agent steps.
-This quickly improves the policy in terms of failures, such as collisions and driving off the route.
-The best policy of this setup achieves a failure rate of 1.06\% while also improving the progress ratio to 119.3\%.
+The reinforcement learning training improves the policy and achieves a failure rate of 0.88 \% and a progress ratio of 120.8 \%.
 Compared to the best policy of the current SOTA on a similar dataset, the failure rate is reduced by \sotaImprovement \,and the progress ratio improved by \sotaProgressImprovement.
-A detailed comparison of the results can be found in \autoref{tab:main_experiment}.

-We investigated different combinations of \textbf{model size}, \textbf{dataset size} and \textbf{agent steps trained} and found that the 25M parameter model outperforms smaller models (\autoref{fig:large_size}).
-The 25M model quickly surpasses smaller models on safety metrics during training.
-Interestingly, it takes significantly longer for the 25M model to also match the progress, but it does so while keeping safety high.